AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 | [Editing data file](#editing-data-file) | Edit the data stored in the file in the home folder|

 ### What information can we store for each client contact?
+Each client attribute such as name and address have been assigned identifiers so that you do not have to type out the entire attribute when using ClientBook.
+For example, name has been abbreviated to n.
+Listed below are all the identifiers which correspond to client attributes as well as restrictions that have to be followed when they are used as part of a command.

 <table>
   <tr>